breuerfelix/breuerfelix.github.io/_posts/21-03-06-tectonic-minted.md

 You can now create as many snippets in this folder as you wish.
 Just compile your LaTeX file with `run.sh` now!

-Uhh and don't forget to add `gen` and `_minted-main` to your `.gitignore` :)
+Oh, and don't forget to add `gen` and `_minted-main` to your `.gitignore` :)

 ## Labels and Captions

-If you want to label your code snippet just use it like this:
+If you want to label your code snippet, just use it like this:
 ```tex
 \begin{figure}
     \import{gen/}{example}